Cadmea: Alternative meaning of cadmea

 Cadmea is also an ancient name for calamine or zinc carbonate.
 Combined with copper, it was used in ancient times for the production of brass, as mentioned, for instance, by the Roman author, Pliny the Elder.
 The element, cadmium (Cd), was, in 1817, first isolated from an impurity in calamine; hence, the name, cadmium.

+Excavation

+The Cadmea was rediscovered by the Greek archaeologist Antonios Keramopoulos.